ceford/cefjdemos-data-jdm-developer-en/articles/coding-examples/form-validation.md

 ```

 Here the pattern allows one or more digits.
 So -1 would be invalid, as would 3.142.

-Required
+### Required

 Make sure to include required="true" in the field specification or the form label will omit the commonly used * marker used to indicate required fields.
-Including required in the class is not enough (is this a bug?).
+Including required in the class is not enough for validation.